 develop a need for reading glasses as the lenses in the eyes become less flexible (presbyopia).
 It's also

-increasingly interferes with clear vision in the later years.
+increasingly interferes with clear vision.
 Vision changes can affect your ability to drive safely.
 For more information, see:

 - Healthy Aging: Is It Time to Stop Driving?

 Sleep.
 Changes in sleep and circadian rhythm occur as you age.
 You will probably sleep less at night, and you may not sleep as deeply as you did when you were younger.
 And it's more likely that you'll wake up during the night and/or wake up earlier in the morning.
 For more information, see the topic Coping With Changing Sleep Patterns as You Get Older.

 gradually lose some of the mineral content in their bones.
 The bones get less dense and strong.

 You can slow natural bone loss and reduce

 exercise (such as walking), getting enough calcium and vitamin D, and avoiding

 lifestyle choices that weaken bones (such as smoking).

 Your doctor may also recommend a bone-protecting medicine.
 For more